AntonioND/gba-switch-to-gbc/README.md

 Tested on GB Micro.
 Should work in GBA, GBA SP, GB Micro, but NOT in DS (If I remember correctly, the ARM7 is different, GBA mode in DS is just a compatibility mode).

-Uses devkitPro:
+Needs devkitPro.
+Compiled with:

--devkitARM: Version 42
+- devkitARM: Version 42
--libgba: Version20090222
+- libgba: Version20090222